sodiboo/system/README.md

 - It has a fingerprint reader, which i use to authenticate with sudo and polkit.
 - The touchpad doesn't fucking work.
 It used to, but it's genuinely just awful.
 I disabled it.
 - It has a TrackPoint instead, but i prefer using my bluetooth mouse.

+### oxygen

+This is a VPS with Contabo.
+It's their "VPS 1" with an external SSD, because that gives me more storage capcity than an NVMe drive and the performance difference likely won't ever matter to me.
+I installed NixOS on it using `nixos-infect`, because they charge for object storage if i want to upload a custom iso.

+It doesn't really have any unique hardware; it's just a qemu guest.
+See [`nginx.mod.nix`](./nginx.mod.nix) for a more complete overview of the stuff i host on it; nginx handles all communication with the outside world.

 ## Files